 Our tours and treks are based on entry and exit from Kathmandu.
 However, you can also enter from parts of Mainland China, i.e. Beijing, Chengdu etc.

-Air China flies between Kathmandu and Lhasa (Tue, Thu & Sat in 2005) across the mighty Himalayas.
+Air China and Sichuan Airlines operate regular flights between Kathmandu and Lhasa.
 This flight offers spectacular views of Mt.
 Everest, Makalu and many other Himalayan giants.
 All our trips, which begin by flying into Lhasa, can be joined from Kathmandu, Beijing, Hong Kong, Chengdu or Bangkok (via Chengdu).
 In the cities above you will be met at the airport and transferred to your hotel.
-You will then have he chance to see the sights before being transferred to the airport the next day for your flight to Lhasa.
+You will then have the chance to see the sights before being transferred to the airport the next day for your flight to Lhasa.
 Additional accommodation in Kathmandu, Beijing, Hong Kong, Bangkok or Chengdu can be arranged, please ask us for more detail.

 * Down jacket or warm fleece top